How Much Do Bay Windows Cost to Install? (2023)

-Affiliate Disclaimer: All products and services featured are independently selected by our editors.
+All products and services featured are independently selected by our editors.
 However, when you buy something through our retail links, we may earn an affiliate commission.

 Below, we’ve broken down the different types of bay windows to help you start planning your project.
 Read our guide to the best window brands to begin researching options.

-Average Bay Window Installation Cost
+Major Cost Factors of Bay Window Installation

 Bay window installation costs $1,350 to $3,600, with a national average of $2,400.
 Where your project falls within that price range primarily depends on the following factors.

-Cost by Window Type
+Factor 1: Window Type

 Some types of bay windows require more glass and framing materials, as well as a highly skilled installer.
 Here are the most common types and their average costs.